rickvug/site_bookmarks/README.txt

 * An install file is needed to set additional variables for Flag Note.
 Note that Flag Note itself may be re-factored so that configuration is properly exportable.
 * Further tweaks to the UI and code refinement.
-* Remove dependency on lib_views so that the module can be shared.
 * Move to older version of Views 2.x API for backwards compatibility.

 COMPATIBILITY NOTES: